SoliReward: Mitigating Susceptibility to Reward Hacking and Annotation Noise in Video Generation Reward Models

 We introduce {\ours}, a systematic framework for video reward model, including both data annotation and model training designed to mitigate annotation noise and reward hacking.
 It employs a scalable, low-noise, and cost-efficient single-item binary annotation scheme, enabling a robust cross-prompt pairing strategy that compels the RM to learn generalizable video quality representations.
 Technically, {\ours} features two key innovations: the Hierarchical Progressive Query Attention architecture, a reward adapter that fuses multi-level features, and the Bradley-Terry with Win-Tie loss to alleviate reward hacking.
 Experiments demonstrate {\ours} achieves superior RM accuracy and, crucially, translates these gains to improved post-training performance.

-\textbf{Limitation \& Future Work.} We primarily validate the reward model's effectiveness in the post-training phase of text-to-video (T2V) generation.
-Future work can be extended to other conditional generation tasks, such as image-to-video (I2V).
+\textbf{Limitation \& Future Work.} Future work can be extended to other conditional generation tasks, such as image-to-video (I2V).
 Besides, our reward model scores input videos along a single dimension, and multiple dimensions can be fused into a single RM by designing several learnable queries.
 We observe more performance gains when scaling our RM from 1B to 8B parameters, but diminishing returns when scaling further to 14B.
 This finding on model scaling highlights a key avenue for future exploration.

 {

 }